 The process of getting a mortgage might seem tedious to first-time home buyers.
 But investing some time in finding the best mortgage can save you a lot of money in the long run.
-The entities you go to get a mortgage loan are usually called lenders.
-These are a few mortgage questions you need to ask yourself and your lender to make sure you get the best mortgage:
+Lenders are your go-to to get a mortgage loan.
+These are a few mortgage questions you need to ask yourself and your lender:

 The kind of mortgage you land depends heavily on your credit score.
-If your credit score is good, you are considered a safe borrower.
+You’ll be a safe borrower if your credit score is good.
 A very good credit score will give you more power in negotiations.
-You will be able to get a better fixed-rate mortgage or a longer fixed interest rate period on your adjustable-rate mortgage.
+You will be able to get a better fixed-rate mortgage on your adjustable-rate mortgage.

 It is possible to pay a 3.5% down payment to get a mortgage, considering you have a good credit score.
 But in most cases, if you are paying a down payment below 20%, you might have to pay private mortgage insurance as well.
 When you are getting a mortgage loan, it’s better to put down 20% down payment, than pay private mortgage insurance that is usually 1% of the total mortgage.

 There are many types of loans available for home buyers.
 First-time home buyers should especially do their homework and understand the different types of loans, which ones they qualify for, and which will be best for them.
-Some types are fixed-rate mortgage loans, adjustable-rate loans, and special VA loans, etc.
+These include: fixed-rate mortgage loans, adjustable-rate loans, and special VA loans, etc.

-Ideally, the best loan would be a low-interest fixed-rate loan.
+A low-interest fixed-rate loan would be best, ideally.
 But in some cases, adjustable-rate loans can turn out to be cheaper in the long run.

 Understanding interest rates is important for all mortgage types.
 For a fixed-rate mortgage, the interest will stay the same for the entire term of the loan, usually 20 to 30 years.
 For variable rate, your monthly or yearly mortgage payment varies with the interest.
 This is suitable if the borrower is sure that the interest rate will fall over time, along with their payments.